Getting on site: Taking a macro and micro approach

 Mark Slater

-Design Director, West Waddy Archadia architects studio
+Managing Director, West Waddy Archadia

 West Waddy Archadia (WWA) are delighted to sponsor the Sight Loss, Home and the Built Environment section of the Housing LIN website.
 We have extensive experience of design and planning for a variety of clients in the built environment.
 One of our specialisms is designing for older people and people with disabilities which has allowed us to gain greater insight into how we design spaces and communicate effectively for people with varying requirements.